-Julia Schulz, Co-Founder of Penobscot School and founding director of the Center for Heritage Language Reacquisition, is now offering private tutorials and consulting, small group classes, and community-wide language reacquisition coordination.
+Julia Schulz, Co-Founder of Penobscot School and founding director of Speaking Place, is now offering private tutorials and consulting, small group classes, and community-wide language reacquisition coordination.

 With lots of support from your teacher and other Franco-Americans who are working to recover their French, you can . . .